xiaojun1221/DeepTutor/docs/community/contributing.md

 # Contributing

-Thank you for your interest in contributing to DeepTutor! 🎉
+Thank you for your interest in contributing to DeepTutor!
+That means a lot for our team! 🎉

-We welcome contributions from the community!
-To ensure code quality and consistency, please follow the guidelines below.
+You can join our [Discord community](https://discord.gg/aka9p9EW) for further discussion.

 ## Ways to Contribute